fbaeuerlein/cpp-vscode-guide/README.md

     apt install graphviz

 If you like easy visualization of customizable sequence charts, maybe mscgen is the right thing for you.
-You can install it wit:
+You can install it with:

     apt install mscgen